Can you send me an application?

 Is an interview required?
 How do I schedule one?

 Applicants to the Full-Time MBA Program: Applicants may be asked to participate in our evaluative interview process upon initial review by the MBA admissions committee.
 A requirement for all Full-Time MBA admitted applicants, evaluative interviews are conducted by a variety of Katz personnel from our local MBA Admissions office in Pittsburgh, Pennsylvania.
-Interviews are conducted in-person or via Skype video; we are sorry that we do not conduct telephone interviews.
+Interviews are conducted in-person or via Zoom; we are sorry that we do not conduct telephone interviews.
 Details are provided in the interview invitation.

 Can I meet with Katz representatives off-site?
 Are interviews conducted off campus?

 Representatives from the Katz School's MBA programs will be in select locations during the current recruiting year to provide information and meet with prospective MBA candidates.
 Please check the recruiting schedule on our website to see if we will be in your city.
-If not, you may conduct your interview via Skype video.
+If not, you may conduct your interview via Zoom.

 Where are hotels or other places I can find accommodations when I visit?